sasuolander/oneAwsToGo/README.md

 docker-compose --env-file .env -f .\wholeSystem.yml -p oneawssystem up

-to create and populate database into container postgresql above when container is up.
+To create and populate database into container postgresql above when container is up.
-NOTE Drops related tables if exist!
+NOTE Script drops related tables if those exist!

 NOTE Does not work in powershell.

 docker exec -i oneawssystem_postgres_1 psql -U oneawstogo < initial_db_create.sql

+NOTE On Linux based systems use

+docker exec -i oneawssystem-postgres-1 psql -U oneawstogo < initial_db_create.sql

 Use the username "Dummy" and the password "dummy" to login to the service (without quotation marks).